 - exchange for new goods,

-- repair of goods,
+- repair of the goods,

-- a reasonable discount from the purchase price,
+- reasonable discount on the purchase price,

-- withdrawal from the contract.
+- cancellation of the contract.

 - The buyer has the right to withdraw from the contract,